Useful information for delegates

 The same buttons will appear on plenaries, the Firth lecture, keynotes, etc.

-Make sure you have the latest version of the Zoom app installed on your computer and your camera and microphone working.
+- Make sure you have the latest version of the Zoom app installed on your computer and your camera and microphone working.
 You will need to have a Zoom account (albeit this can be a free account, not a professional one).

-All panels will be recorded unless the panel convenors and presenting authors decide otherwise.
+- All panels will be recorded unless the panel convenors and presenting authors decide otherwise.

-Online contributors must ensure that they have a strong enough connection to present online.
+- Online contributors must ensure that they have a strong enough connection to present online.
 If this is not the case, it is possible for contributors to send a recording to their convenors; this can also be done as “in case” the internet connection has problems on the day, or any other tech issues they may be having from home.
 The conference admins on conference(at)theasa.org can also help organise a transfer.

 Any queries with the above please email conference(at)theasa.org

-How to update your contact information
+How to update your information

 Log in from the Log in link top-right in the toolbar above and once logged in, click Logged In and Manage Account in the drop-down.
 You can add both a short bio and an avatar.
-You’ll want to ensure your name and institution are as you like them for your conference badge, before you arrive.

 Communication between authors/convenors